csvprobotica/Bender21Meraki/t-photos/README.md

 Team's photos
 ====

-This directory must contain 2 photos of the team (an official one and one funny photo with all team members)
+This directory contains two pictures of our team for this competition, one normal and the other funny.

+The _Bender21 Meraki_ team is integrated by Juan David Castillo, Daiana Castillo and Karl Serrano, who represent an independent team in this Future Engineers competition.